nuts-foundation/nuts-workshops/kik-v/2-setup-triplestore.md

 Perform the steps from the quick guide. **Make sure you create a repository with the ruleset __OWL2_RL__ option** https://graphdb.ontotext.com/documentation/9.10/free/quick-start-guide.html#create-a-repository

 Next step is to import the data.
-The data can be found in the *data* subdirectory.
+The data can be found in the `./triplestore/data` subdirectory.
 See: https://graphdb.ontotext.com/documentation/9.10/free/quick-start-guide.html#load-data-through-the-graphdb-workbench

 ⚠️This can take a few minutes.